FIFA U-20 World Cup: Flying Eagles arrive in San Juan for crunch clash against Argentina

 — The NFF 🇳🇬 (@thenff) May 30, 2023

-However, to the disappointment of everyone involved, the flight was inexplicably delayed and they were left waiting until 6 p.m. for their departure.
+To everyone’s dismay, the flight was mysteriously delayed, and they were forced to wait until 6 p.m. for their departure.

-While no official explanation has been provided for the delay, some conspiracy theories suggest it was a deliberate attempt to frustrate the Nigeria team.
+While no official explanation for the delay has been provided, several conspiracy theories speculate that it was intended to frustrate the Nigerian squad.

-Some fear the delay in the team’s arrival could have potential implications for the Flying Eagles’ preparations as they battle the host for a place in the quarter-final.
+Some believe that the team’s delayed arrival will have a variety of consequences for the Flying Eagles’ preparations when they face the host in the quarterfinals.

-Though Bosso and his boys now have lesser time to settle into new surroundings and familiarise themselves with the playing conditions, they will be required to do the needful nonetheless on Wednesday.
+Though Bosso and his teammates will have less time to adjust to their new surroundings and become acquainted with the playing conditions, they will be forced to do so on Wednesday.

-READ ALSO: FIFA U20 World Cup: Nigeria’s Flying Eagles dare Brazil in Argentina
+After failing to qualify from the South American zone, the Argentines were handed a reprieve when Indonesia lost the hosting rights, giving the six-time champions a chance to fight for a seventh title on home soil.
+They have shown their intent by winning all three group matches.

-Hoping for a seventh title on home soil, the Argentina U-20s have made a bright start winning all their games so far.
+ALSO READ: Brazil 2-0 Nigeria: Flying Eagles drop from first to third in Group D

-The Argentines won all their three games against Uzbekistan, Guatemala and New Zealand; scoring 10 goals while conceding just once.
+The Argentines won all three games against Uzbekistan, Guatemala, and New Zealand, scoring ten goals while conceding just once.

-The Flying Eagles who have conceded thrice in their three games played will have to fashion out a way to curb the rampaging Argentina attackers.
+The Flying Eagles, who have conceded three goals in their three games, will have to fashion a way to curb the rampaging Argentina attackers.

-The winner of Wednesday’s Round of 16 tie between Argentina and Nigeria will face either Ecuador or Korea Republic in the quarter-final.
+The winner of Wednesday’s Round of 16 tie between Argentina and Nigeria will face Ecuador or the Korea Republic in the quarterfinals.

 Support PREMIUM TIMES' journalism of integrity and credibility